Pandi, Bulacan: Barangays

-Pandi is subdivided into 22 barangays:
+Pandi is subdivided into 22 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, the population of Pandi, Bulacan, was 155,115 people, with a density of sigfig 155,115/31.20.

 Language and ethnicity

 Majority of the population of 'Pandienos' are native to Pandi whose roots can be traced back from the neighboring towns of Balagtas, Bulacan, Bocaue, Bulacan and Santa Maria, Bulacan.
 Some families are intermarriage between immigrants from Ilocos Region and as far as Nueva Ecija during earlier periods.
 The most recent immigrants are from Luzon and Visayas islands, and Bicol.
 The population speaks Tagalog and it is the medium of instruction in schools, as well as Kapampangan and English.

 Religion

 The majority of the population are Christians.
 Roman Catholicism is the predominant religion in the municipality and has two parishes: Immaculate Conception Parish in Poblacion town proper and Santo Cristo Parish in baranggay 'Siling Bata'.
 Other religious groups with strong presence in the municipality are the following: Members Church of God International or Ang Dating Daan, Iglesia ni Cristo, Jehovah's Witness, Jesus Is Lord Church, Iglesia Evangelica Metodista En Las Islas Filipinas (IEMELIF) and other Evangelical or "Born-Again" groups, as well as Pentecostals.
 Islam is also practiced with the presence of Abu Bakr Mosque as the first Mosque established in the Town of Pandi, located at Barangay Masuso.